• Wed. Mar 12th, 2025

 IT ALL BEGAN IN GREECE IN 1957

-A frappé is a Greek iced coffee drink generally made from instant coffee, water, and ice.
-Additionally, sugar or milk can be added, but this is oprional.
-The story of how the frappé came to be as we know it today begins in Greece, a country renowned for its rich coffee culture.
-The word ‘frappé’ is derived from the French word ‘frapper,’ which is generally used to describe a drink chilled with ice in French.
-In the context of coffee, frappé refers to the method used to create the beverage, which involves shaking and mixing the components to achieve a frothy texture.
-While variations of the frappé now exist globally, it is widely accepted that the Greek frappe was the original version of the drink and will always hold a special place in the hearts of most coffee enthusiasts.
+A frappé is a Greek iced coffee based drink made from instant coffee, water, and ice.
+Additions include sugar or milk, but this remains optional.
+The story of how the frappé came to be, as we know it today, begins in Greece, which is a country renowned for its rich coffee culture. ‘frappé’ is derived from the French word ‘frapper,’ which is used to describe a drink chilled with ice.
+In the context of coffee, frappé refers to the method used to create the beverage.
+This involves shaking and mixing the components to achieve a frothy texture.
+While variations of the frappé now exist globally, it is widely accepted that the Greek frappé was the original version of the drink.
+The frappé, because of this, will always hold a special place in the hearts of most Greek coffee enthusiasts.

 THE FIRST-EVER FRAPPE

-The invention of the Greek frappé is attributed to a chance encounter at a trade fair in Thessaloniki in 1957.
-During this event, a representative of the Nestlé company, Giannis Dritsas, was exhibiting a new chocolate beverage that was produced instantly by mixing it with milk and shaking it in a shaker.
-During a break, Another employee, Dimitris Vakondios, could not find any hot water for his coffee, so he used the shaker to mix instant coffee with cold water and ice cubes.
-The result was a frothy, cold coffee based drink that was both delicious and refreshing.
-This improvised accidental experiment established the frappé which quickly grew in popularity all over Greece.
+The story of the frappe begins with a chance encounter in 1957.
+A representative of the Nestlé Company, Giannis Dritsas exhibited a new chocolate beverage at a trade fair in Thessaloniki.
+Shaken vigorously, using a shaker, the new instant chocolate drink used milk and ice.
+During a break, Another employee, Dimitris Vakondios, could not find any hot water for his coffee.
+He improvised with what he had in front of him and ended up using the shaker to mix instant coffee with cold water and ice.
+The result was an ice-cold, coffee-based frothy drink that was both delicious and refreshing.
+This improvised experiment established the frappé, which quickly grew in popularity all over Greece.

 The Origins Of the Frappe